Magnetic Resonance Imaging (MRI)

 EAT/DRINK: You may eat, drink and take medications as usual.

 CLOTHING: You must change into a patient gown and lock up all personal belongings.
-A locker will be provided.
 Please remove all piercings and leave all jewelry and valuables at home.

 WHAT TO EXPECT: Imaging takes place inside of a large, tubelike structure that is open on both ends.
 You must lie perfectly still for quality images.
 Due to the MRI machine's loud noise, earplugs are required and will be provided.

-ALLERGY: If you have had an allergic reaction to MRI contrast, contact your ordering physician to obtain the recommended prescription.
+ALLERGY: Some MRI exams require IV contrast.
+If you have had an allergic reaction to MRI contrast, contact your ordering physician to obtain the recommended prescription.
 You will likely take this by mouth 24, 12 and two hours prior to the examination.

 ANTI-ANXIETY MEDICATION: If you require anti-anxiety medication due to claustrophobia, contact your ordering physician for a prescription.
 You must bring your prescription on the day of your appointment.
 Please note that you will need someone to drive you home.

-STRONG MAGNETIC ENVIRONMENT: If you have metal in your body that was not disclosed before your appointment, your study may be delayed, rescheduled or canceled upon your arrival until more information can be obtained.
+STRONG MAGNETIC ENVIRONMENT: Due to the strong magnetic field, you must inform your doctor prior to the appointment if you have any metal in your body.
+Detailed information will be needed, such as the type and location, to determine your eligibility for MRI.
+If you have metal in your body that was not disclosed before your appointment, your study may be delayed, rescheduled or canceled upon your arrival until more information can be obtained.

 Based on your medical condition, your health care provider may require other preparations.